Peru judge orders 18-month detention for ousted president - NewsBreak

 Peru judge orders 18-month detention for ousted president

-LIMA, Peru — (AP) — A Peruvian judge on Thursday ordered ousted President Pedro Castillo to remain in custody for 18 months as nationwide protests set off by the political crisis showed no signs of abating and the death toll rose to at least 14.
+A Peruvian judge on Thursday ordered ousted President Pedro Castillo to remain in custody for 18 months, approving a request from authorities for time to build their rebellion case against him.

-Judge Juan Carlos Checkley Soria's ruling came after Congress stripped Castillo of the privilege that keeps Peru's presidents from facing criminal charges.
+Judge Cesar San Martin Castro's ruling came days after Congress stripped Castillo of the privilege that keeps Peru's presidents from facing criminal charges.

 Castillo and his legal team refused to participate in Thursday’s virtual hearing, arguing it lacked “minimum guarantees.”
-He was represented by a public defender, who said the judge's decision will be appealed.
+He was represented by a public defender.

+Castillo's supporters began protesting last week after he was removed from power and taken into custody following his attempt to dissolve Congress ahead of an impeachment vote.
+The latest political crisis has only deepened the instability gripping the country, with six presidents coming and going in as many years.

-Peru’s Supreme Prosecutor Alcides Chinchay said in court Thursday that Castillo faces at least 10 years in prison on charges of rebellion.
+Peru’s Supreme Prosecutor Alcides Chinchay said in court Thursday that Castillo faces at least 10 years in prison for the rebellion charge.

 Meanwhile, a large group of protesters — and police in riot gear — gathered in central Lima Thursday evening.
-The government also imposed a roughly dusk-to-down curfew for five days in at least 15 communities, as allowed by the nationwide emergency declaration issued Wednesday.
+The government also imposed a curfew in at least 15 communities, as allowed by the nationwide emergency declaration issued Wednesday.

 The protesters were demanding Castillo’s freedom, the resignation of President Dina Boluarte, and the immediate scheduling of general elections to pick a new president and members of Congress.
 They have burned police stations, taken over an airstrip used by the armed forces and invaded the runway of the international airport in Arequipa, a gateway to some of Peru’s tourist attractions.